An averaging principle for diffusions in foliated spaces: Introduction and set-up

-Generally speaking, the original heuristic idea of an averaging principles refers to an intertwining of two dynamics where one of them is, in some sense, much slower and is affected somehow by the other faster dynamics.
+Generally speaking, the original heuristic idea of an averaging principle refers to an intertwining of two dynamics where one of them is, in some sense, much slower and is affected somehow by the other faster dynamics.
 An averaging principle in this case refers to the possibility of approximating, in some topology, the slow dynamics considering only the average action or perturbation which the fast motion induces on it.
-These ideas have appeared long ago and, as mentioned by V. Arnold \cite[p.
-287]{V-Arnold}, they were implicitly contained in the works of Laplace, Lagrange and Gauss on celestial mechanics; literature on the matter can be found e.g. among many others in \cite{V-Arnold}, Sanders, Verhulst and Murdoch \cite{SVM} and references therein.
-Presently, on what regards stochastic systems, averaging has been quite an active research field on which there is also a vast literature on the topic.
-Interesting quick historical overviews can be found in X.-M. Li \cite[p.806]{Li}, Kabanov and Pergamenshchikov \cite[Appendix]{Kabanov-Pergamenshchikov}, \cite[Appendix A]{SVM}.
-Among many other works somehow related to the topic, we refer to Khasminski and Krylov \cite{Khasminski-krylov}, Bakhtin and Kifer \cite{Kifer}, Sowers \cite{Sowers}, Namachchvaya and Sowers \cite{Namachchvaya-Sowers}, Borodin and Freidlin \cite{Borodin-Freidlin}, \cite{Kabanov-Pergamenshchikov} and references therein.
+These ideas appeared long ago, and as mentioned by Arnold (\cite{V-Arnold}, page 287), they were implicitly contained in the works of Laplace, Lagrange and Gauss on celestial mechanics; literature on the matter can be found, for example, \cite{V-Arnold}, Sanders, Verhulst and Murdoch \cite{SVM} and references therein, among many others.
+Presently, regarding stochastic systems, averaging has been quite an active research field on which there is also a vast literature on the topic.
+Interesting quick historical overviews can be found in Li (\cite{Li}, page 806), Kabanov and Pergamenshchikov (\cite{Kabanov-Pergamenshchikov}, Appendix), (\cite{SVM}, Appendix~A).
+Among many other works somehow related to the topic, we refer to Khasminski and Krylov \cite{Khasminski-krylov}, Bakhtin and Kifer \cite{Kifer}, Sowers \cite{Sowers}, Namachchvaya and Sowers~\cite{Namachchvaya-Sowers}, Borodin and Freidlin \cite{Borodin-Freidlin}, Kabanov and Pergamenshchikov \cite{Kabanov-Pergamenshchikov} and references therein.

 The specific problem that we address in this article is a perturbation of a diffusion in a foliated manifold $M$ such that the unperturbed random trajectories lay on the leaves.
-The perturbation are taken transversal to the leaves of the foliation.
-Here, the slow system is the transversal component and the fast system is given by the rescaled $y_{\frac{t}{\epsilon}}^{\epsilon}$, where $y_{t}^{\epsilon}$ is the solution of the original SDE perturbed by a vector field $\epsilon K$.
+The perturbations are taken transversally to the leaves of the foliation.
+Here, the slow system is the transversal component, and the fast system is given by the rescaled $y_{{t}/{\varepsilon}}^{\varepsilon}$, where $y_{t}^{\varepsilon}$ is the solution of the original SDE perturbed by a vector field $\varepsilon K$.